brookemitchell/expo-react-navigation-web-example/Readme.md

 `npm install`
 `npm run web`

-Currently you should see the error
+Currently you should see the error (caused by react-native-gesture-handler)

 ```
 TypeError: Cannot assign to read only property 'exports' of object '#<Object>'